obinnaonyema/nd00333_AZMLND_C2/README.md

 ### Create Swagger Documentation

-Using swagger.sh I was able to set up swagger documentation for the endpoint to our deployed model.
+Using swagger.sh and the swagger.json file from the deployed model I was able to set up swagger documentation for the endpoint to our deployed model.

 ![swagger on localhost](https://github.com/obinnaonyema/nd00333_AZMLND_C2_Operationalize_Model_in_Azure/blob/master/starter_files/Images/swagger_localhost.PNG)